 Basis for Listing

 Xyris torta is perhaps most typical of the Atlantic Coastal Plain, but it also has a discrete inland range around the Great Lakes.
 This unusual distribution pattern has been documented in other species as well.
 According to McLaughlin (1932), it is thought to be the result of past climatic conditions that linked recently deglaciated habitats in the Midwest with similar ones on the coastal plain.
 This provided a migration route that allowed eastern species to colonize wet, sandy habitats inland.
 The migration route has long since receded and left relict populations isolated in the Great Lakes region, but the persistence of wet, sandy habitats in portions of the Midwest has allowed these isolated populations to survive.
 The only suitable habitat for this species in Minnesota occurs on the Anoka Sandplain in east-central Minnesota, a glacial outwash plain.
-Long-term climatic changes and the faster rates of global warming may cause a decline in the habitat for this species.
+Long-term climatic changes and the faster rates of climate change may cause a decline in the habitat for this species.

 Xyris torta has small, inconspicuous, yellow flowers that are borne singly in the axils of scale-like bracts.
 Bracts are densely overlapping and form a compact head or spike, mostly 1-2.5 cm (0.4-1.0 in.) at maturity.
 Flowers are exserted, but sepals are hidden by the bracts.
 Two boat-shaped, lateral sepals are toothed and persistent, but the anterior sepal is larger and deciduous.
 There are 3 petals, 3 fertile stamens, 3 sterile stamens, and a 3-cleft style.
 The lustrous, dark green leaves are narrowly linear (20-50 cm x 2-5 mm; 7.9-10.7 in. x 0.08-0.2 in.), longitudinally grooved, and distinctly twisted (Gleason and Cronquist 1991).